Skip to content

 If you want to learn how to implement these strategies to get the VA benefits you deserve, click here to speak with a VA claim expert.

-In this guide, I’ll explain the 3 best ways to get a VA rating for flat feet.
-I’ll also provide some expert-level tips for your flat feet C&P exam.
+In this guide, I’ll break down the three best ways to get a VA rating for flat feet, explain the official rating criteria, and share expert-level tips to help you strengthen your claim—even if you’ve already been denied.

 Pes Planus VA Rating